PrestaShop/prestashop.github.io/news/_posts/2022-07-01-introducing-horizontal-migration.md

 Of course, in time, the migration will be finished, we will be able to remove any remaining legacy components, and reduce the platform's complexity.
 But as the saying goes, "in the long-term, we will all be dead".
 PrestaShop's attractiveness as a platform is at risk if we don't manage to accelerate the migration.

-Our current migration strategy is all about taking a page and rebuilding all of its layers at once, using modern components like Symfony controllers, Twig, Grid, Symfony forms, CQRS, and so on; then delivering it in monster-sized Pull Requests which take forever to complete.

 **We need a better strategy.** How can we accelerate the transition to Symfony, increase the platform's homogeneity, and phase out legacy components faster?